 "The language of birds is very ancient, and like other ancient modes of speech, very elliptical; little is said, but much is meant and understood." -- Gilbert White, qtd. by Susan Howe, The Quarry

 The mockingbird is a master sampler, offering a seemingly endless mashup of birdsong.
 Not all of his quotes are identifiable; some speculate parts of his repertoire have been carried down from extinct songbirds.
-The recording that accompanies the video in this installation should fill the room.
+If this were to be installed, the recording that accompanies the video in this 2nd piece (a string of mockingbird quotes recorded during the building of the first component, “a 1:1 map of itself”, slowed down to haunting effect) should fill the room.

-Aside from the video, the walls of this room will be bare.
-The small black and white 120 shots might dangle in the corners, hung from the ceiling with twine.
-The rest of the photographic record--images of nets, crab cages, sieves, screens, colanders, slotted spoons, cootie catchers, and a "hammock harp"--will be scattered on the floor under panels of frosted glass.
-Visitors will have to walk across this “ice” before entering the third and final room.
+Aside from the video, the walls of this room would be bare.
+The small black and white 120 shots (taken with the plastic Rosco camera I used as a child) might dangle in the corners, hung with twine.
+The rest of the photographic record would be scattered on the floor under panels of frosted glass.
+Visitors would have to walk across this “ice” before entering the third and final room.

 script unavailable (we await the app that'll translate birdsong into English)